Research and Implementation of Geospatial Data Similarity

 corresponding weights for each similarity of the face elements are referred to

-method of attribute similarity of entity elements
+Calculation method of attribute similarity of entity elements

-similarity is usually determined by the attribute item names and attribute
+attribute similarity is usually determined by the attribute item names and

-values, which is calculated as shown in Equation (13).
+attribute values, which is calculated as shown in Equation (13).

 (13)

-are the
+and are the

-and W are their corresponding weights.
-According to reference [24],
+corresponding weights.
+According to Tan, et

-the values of W and W are 0.4 and 0.6, respectively.
-The similarity of both
+and 0.6, respectively.
+The similarity of both attribute item names, and

-attribute item names, and attribute values is measured overall by the edit
+attribute values is measured overall by the edit distance algorithm.

 2.3.4 Similarity Aggregation Method and Application Strategy

-aggregation method
+Similarity aggregation method

-Based on the
+Based

-method is shown in Equation (14).
+The specific method is shown in Equation (14).

 (14)

-where S is the
+S is the composite similarity of each

-composite similarity of each level, Si and Wi
+level, Si and Wi are the i-th single

-are the i-th single feature similarity and the corresponding weights, n
+feature similarity and the corresponding weights, n represents the

 Table